 Alpine tourism plays a significant role for the economy of the Alpine area.
-In a wider sense, many Alpine tourist destinations are visited due to the natural and cultural assets, such as Alpine landscapes' aesthetics, nature experience or inspiration, which all can be considered as cultural ecosystem services.
+In a wider sense, many Alpine tourist destinations are visited because of the local natural and cultural assets, such as Alpine landscapes' aesthetics, nature experience and inspiration, which can all be considered cultural ecosystem services.

 In a narrower sense, more concretely relying on natural amenities, tourism in the protected areas of the Alps is most probably more focused on these nature-related motivations.
-Therefore, economic effects of national parks, as the most prominent category of protected areas, give some insight to the economic value of ecosystem services for tourism.
+Therefore, economic effects of national parks, as the most prominent category of protected areas, give some insight into the economic value of ecosystem services for tourism.
 Following the IUCN guidelines (IUCN 2008), national parks should not only protect the ecological integrity of ecosystems but also offer opportunities for recreation and tourism as primary goals.
 Often, national parks are situated in remote areas.
-They can offer highly attractive destinations for tourism and "can serve as engines for economic development in otherwise often weak regional economies" (Mayer et al. 2010).
+They tend to be highly attractive destinations for tourism and 'can serve as engines for economic development in otherwise often weak regional economies' (Mayer et al. 2010).

-The national park Berchtesgaden in the German Alps created regional economy effects in the year 2002 by 1.129m visitors with 1.442m overnight stays causing a gross turnover of Euro 49.1 Mio (Job et al. 2009).
-Based on the economic analysis of German national parks, ten theses have been formulated by Job et al. (2009), from which four seem well transferable to the Alpine area:
+The Berchtesgaden national park in the German Alps created regional economy effects in the year 2002 by attracting 1.129 million visitors with 1.442 million overnight stays resulting in a gross turnover of 49.1 million Euro (Job et al. 2009).
+Based on the economic analysis of German national parks, ten theses have been formulated by Job et al. (2009), four of which seem well transferable to the Alpine area:

-• Regional economy effects of national parks are remarkable in structurally weak, peripheral areas, even if transferring structural programmes is not considered;

-- State support in national parks has relevant economic effects: the average administration and investment expenses of national parks generated a three times17 higher income; - Peripheral areas may take advantage of a branding as wilderness areas, however, an official labelling as national park as unique selling point is important.
-It is mandatory to offer additional regional tourism services, regional food or other products with a clear relation to nature and the protected area; - It is recommended to make a qualified assessment of opportunity costs comparing different types of land use in national parks, particularly ecotourism and forestry.
+- Regional economy effects of national parks are remarkable in structurally weak, peripheral areas, even without taking into consideration transferring structural programmes. - State support in national parks has relevant economic effects: average administration and investment expenses of national parks can generate a three times15 higher income. - Peripheral areas may benefit from a branding as wilderness areas.
+However, an official labelling as a national park as unique selling point is important.
+It is mandatory to offer additional regional tourism services, regional food or other products with a clear relation to nature and the protected area. - It is recommended to make a qualified assessment of opportunity costs16 comparing different types of land use in national parks, particularly ecotourism and forestry.